-Dry, brittle nails is a common symptom of menopause, experienced by all change of life women, whether they are affected by the other uncomfortable symptoms or not.
+Dry, brittle nails are a common symptom of menopause, experienced by all change of life women, whether they are affected by the other uncomfortable symptoms or not.
 Since dehydration is a common aging problem, it is important for menopausal women to keep body tissues hydrated with water, because estrogen levels have decreased the water needed to keep the body working normally.
-For women, prior to menopausal age, and who have always had healthy nails, they may not recognize, the signs of unhealthy nails.
+For women, prior to menopausal age, and who have always had healthy nails, they may not recognize the signs of unhealthy nails.
 Characteristics of brittle nails include:

 - Dry, rigid feeling

 - Nails appear sunken, not plump

 All is not lost, there are home remedies and lifestyle changes that can save menopausal nails.
 Some tips include:

 - Protect The Hands: Research suggests to use topical moisturizers to keep hands and nails moisturized.
 Use hand lotion that contains lanolin or alpha-hydroxy, and massage nails and cuticles.
 Wear rubber gloves to protect hands and nails, especially when your hands have to be in water quite a bit or when using harsh chemicals and detergents.
 Raised ridges on the nails.

 - File Nails: Brittle nails will continue to grow and they must be filed down.
 The use of an emery board is healthier than a metal file.
 To reduce a nail’s discoloration, use a white vinegar, water mixture and soak.
 File in one direction only to protect the nails.